lameTookan/chat_history/README.md

-Absolutely, I understand.
-I'll focus on correcting grammar and spelling while preserving your original tone and style as much as possible.
-Here's your revised post:

 Hey yo.
 I wanted to post this before I lost the nerve.
 I'm a newbie Python dev, and this is my first real project.
 It still needs a ton of work, I haven't even written test classes yet.
 But I wanted to get something up on here before I lost the nerve to post it.